 When it comes to physical security, coworking spaces are adopting advanced, secure visitor management-like models for temporary access.
 This approach perfectly aligns with the primary idea behind the coworking model.

-Office security must ensure employee wellness in addition to physical security.
-The coronavirus pandemic has underscored the need to mitigate health safety risks in the office setting.
+Workplace security must ensure employee wellness in addition to physical security.
+The coronavirus pandemic underscores the need to mitigate health safety risks in the office setting.
 Along with CDC guidelines such as social distancing, hand washing, and mask-wearing, offices are leveraging technology for a more health-conscious approach to security.
 Touchless access control solutions are being used to reduce the need to touch high-use surfaces at entrances, exits, and elevators.
 This technology facilitates a frictionless and touchless access experience that encourages social distancing by reducing bottlenecking and mitigates the spread of germs.